On this page

 This article details the technical implementations developed in collaboration with Pyronear.
 It covers the processes of dataset collection and curation, model training and evaluation, and the integration of MLOps practices, which established a solid foundation for future development.
 We are excited to see our contributions go live, with the system now actively detecting wildfires and helping to protect forests!

-The computer vision model detects a forest fire in Fontainebleau from a distance of 35 kilometers in real time.
-Setting a new record for the Pyronear systems.
+The model detects a forest fire in Fontainebleau from 35 kilometres away, in real time — a new record for the Pyronear systems.